NatZabava/Java/readme.md

 and debugging programs.
  	<img src="https://github.com/NatZabava/Java/blob/main/Java%20Programming%20and%20Software%20Engineering%20Fundamentals/Java%20Programming%20and%20Software%20Engineering%20Fundamentals.jpg?raw=true" alt="drawing" width="1000"/>

-## Software Development Processes and Methodologies
+## Java Programming Solving Problems with Software
 Software is quickly becoming integral part of human life as we see more and more automation and technical advancements.
 Just like we expect car to work all the time and can't afford to break or reboot unexpectedly, software industry needs to continue to learn better way to build software if it were to become integral part of human life.

 In this course,  you will get an overview of  how software teams work?
 What processes they use?
 What are some of the industry standard methodologies?
 What are pros and cons of each?
 You will learn enough to have meaningful conversation around software development processes.